fransay/shapelib/README.md

 # shapelib
-Shapelib is designed to provide users with cutting edge mathematical functions essential for geometry related challenges.
+Shapelib is designed to provide users with generic mathematical functions essential for geometry related challenges.
 ```Dont Use lib yet, Not ready for use```